cltl/DFNDataReleases/README.md

 ### Step 5: TODO: Descriptive statistics

-### Step 6: TODO: commit, push, and create a GitHub release
+### Step 6: commit, push, and create a GitHub release

 #### Scenario 1: create new data release
 * step 1: use **git rm** to remove files that are no longer part of the new data release